kevinushey/sourcetools/README.md

-`sourcetools` provides the `tokenize_string()` and `tokenize_file()` functions for generating a tokenized repreesntation of R code.
+`sourcetools` provides the `tokenize_string()` and `tokenize_file()` functions for generating a tokenized representation of R code.
 These produce 'raw' tokenized representations of the code, with each token's value as a string, and a recorded row, column, and type: